-Page

-WHERE TO FIND INFORMATION IN THIS PROSPECTUS iv
+WHERE TO FIND INFORMATION IN THIS PROSPECTUS ;,,

-REPORTS TO NOTEHOLDERS v
+REPORTS TO NOTEHOLDERS

-NOTICE TO INVESTORS: UNITED KINGDOM vi
+NOTICE TO INVESTORS: UNITED KINGDOM

-NOTICE TO INVESTORS: EUROPEAN ECONOMIC AREA vii
+NOTICE TO INVESTORS: EUROPEAN ECONOMIC AREA

-NOTICE TO RESIDENTS OF CANADA vii
+NOTICE TO RESIDENTS OF CANADA

 NOTICE TO RESIDENTS OF THE REPUBLIC OF KOREA viii

 SUMMARY OF STRUCTURE AND FLOW OF FUNDS ix

 SUMMARY OF TERMS 1

-THE PARTIES THE OFFERED NOTES.
-THE CERTIFICATES INTEREST AND PRINCIPAL EVENTS OF DEFAULT ISSUING ENTITY PROPERTY STATISTICAL INFORMATION PRIORITY OF PAYMENTS CREDIT ENHANCEMENT TAX STATUS.
-CERTAIN CONSIDERATIONS FOR ERISA AND OTHER U.S. BENEFIT PLANS MONEY MARKET INVESTMENT U.S. CREDIT RISK RETENTION EU SECURITIZATION REGULATION AND UK SECURITIZATION REGULATION CERTAIN VOLCKER RULE CONSIDERATIONS RATINGS REGISTRATION UNDER THE SECURITIES ACT
+THE PARTIES 1

+THE OFFERED NOTES

+THE CERTIFICATES

+INTEREST AND PRINCIPAL

+EVENTS OF DEFAULT

+ISSUING ENTITY PROPERTYSTATISTICAL INFORMATION

+PRIORITY OF PAYMENTS

+CREDIT ENHANCEMENT

+TAX STATUS

+CERTAIN CONSIDERATIONS FOR ERISA AND OTHER U.S. BENEFIT PLANS

+U.S. CREDIT RISK RETENTION

+EU SECURITIZATION REGULATION AND UK SECURITIZATION REGULATION

+CERTAIN VOLCKER RULE CONSIDERATIONS

+RATINGSREGISTRATION UNDER THE SECURITIES ACT

 CONFLICTS OF INTEREST

 RISK FACTORS

-USE OF PROCEEDS
+USE OF PROCEEDS 27

 THE ISSUING ENTITY

-Limited Purpose and Limited Assets 27
+Limited Purpose and Limited Assets

+Capitalization and Liabilities of the Issuing Entity

+The Issuing Entity Property

-THE TRUSTEES 28
+THE TRUSTEES

-The Owner Trustee 29 29
+The Owner Trustee

+Resignation or Removal of the Owner Trustee

+Role of the Owner Trustee and Indenture Trustee

-THE DEPOSITOR 31
+THE DEPOSITOR

-THE SPONSOR 31
+THE SPONSOR

-U.S. Credit Risk Retention
+U.S. Credit Risk Retention EU Securitization Regulation and UK Securitization Regulation

 THE ORIGINATOR

-Receivables and Calculation Methods 36 37
+Receivables and Calculation Methods Receivable Origination Channels

+Credit Risk Management and Underwriting

 THE SERVICER

-SERVICING BY SC 41
+SERVICING BY SC

-Perfection of Security Interests 46
+Perfection of Security Interests

+Prior Securitization Transactions 47

-TABLE OF CONTENTS
+TABLE OF CONTENTS (continued)